twitter/finatra/source/user-guide/getting-started/index.markdown

 ### <a name="flags" href="#flags">Flags</a>
 ===============================

 Finatra supports the use of [twitter/util](https://github.com/twitter/util) flags as supported within the [twitter-server](http://twitter.github.io/twitter-server/Features.html#flags) lifecycle.
-Flags by their definition, generally represent some external configuration that is passed to the system and thus are an excellent way to parameterize external configuration that may be environment specific, e.g., a database host or URL that is different per environment, e.g., the hostname or URL is different in *production*, from *staging*, or *development*.
+Flags by their definition, generally represent some external configuration that is passed to the system and thus are an excellent way to parameterize external configuration that may be environment specific, e.g., a database host or URL that is different per environment: *production*, from *staging*, or *development*.

-This type of configuration parameterization is generally preferred over hardcoding logic by a type of *env* key within code.
+This type of configuration parameterization is generally preferred over hardcoding logic by a type of "*environment*" String within code.
 As such, flags are generally defined within a [Module](#module) to allow for scoping of reusable external configuration.
-In this way, flags are typically used to aid in the construction of an instance to be provided to the object graph, e.g., a DatabaseConnection instance that use the database url flag as an input.
+In this way, flags can be used to aid in the construction of an instance to be provided to the object graph, e.g., a DatabaseConnection instance that use the database URL flag as an input.
 The module is then able to tell Guice how to provide this object when injected by defining an `@Provides` annotated method.

 In Finatra, we also provide a way to override the objects provided on the object graph through "override modules".
 See the "Override Modules" section in [testing](testing#override-modules).